zed-industries/zed/docs/src/extensions/installing-extensions.md

 ## Auto installing

-To define which extension should be (un)installed automatically see the [paragraph](../configuring-zed#autoinstall-extensions) of configuring zed.
+To automate extension installation/uninstallation see the docs for [auto_install_extensions](../configuring-zed.md#auto-install-extensions).